wendyverdonk93/docs/content/tools/server2server/3d-dynamics.md

 ##  Dynamic 3D Secure

-Based on predefined rules settings an order will be processed with or without 3D Secure.
+Based on a predefined set of rules, an order will be processed with or without [3D Secure](/faq/risk-and-fraud/what-is-3d-secure/).

 A request to activate Dynamic 3D Secure is submitted via your account manager by email <sales@multisafepay.com>